Let Us Surprise You

 (from Why Childcare Matters to Iowa Businesses)

-OEDC welcomes the Ottumwa School District’s plan for shared childcare and preschool services with Sieda at the new Early Childhood Learning Center located at the former Pickwick Elementary site.
+OEDC welcomes the Ottumwa, IA School District’s plan for shared childcare and preschool services with Sieda at the new Early Childhood Learning Center located at the former Pickwick Elementary site.
 Great Job!

 What jobs could look like in 2040